hamid2c/reactjs-tools/README.md

 node pipeline/repack.js your_react_project_directory
 ```

-Upon running the command above, modify homepage field in package.json in your react project depending on where you wish to deploy your program.
+Upon running the command above, modify homepage field in package.json in your react project depending on where you wish to deploy your program and run: npm run build.
 You may also be interested in running js-beautify on the produced JavaScript program.